medic/cht-docs/content/en/apps/tutorials/application-tests.md

 const harness = new TestRunner();
 ```

-In the example above, we define values `TestRunner` and `harness`.
-You get an instance of `harness` and the same instance is used throughout the test file.
+In the example above, we define variables `TestRunner` and `harness`. `TestRunner` imports the Harness class and `harness` creates an instance of the class that is used throughout the test file.

 You can also pass parameters to the `TestRunner()` when instantiating:
 ```js
 // For detailed console logs